 It is very easy to make and friends of mine have even made it on a camping trip.

 This recipe will feed two adults for lunch.
-Add more noodles, chicken, vegetables, and broth, depending on your preferences, to bulk it up for dinner.
+Add more noodles, chicken, vegetables and broth to bulk it up for dinner.

 You will be: